Smart Manufacturing and Modern Product Design

 1. What is smart manufacturing?

-Smart manufacturing uses digital technologies, automation, sensors, and data systems to improve production efficiency and engineering workflows.
+Smart manufacturing combines automation, digital technologies, sensors, data analytics, and connected systems to improve production efficiency, product quality, and engineering decision-making.

-2. How does smart manufacturing affect product design?
+2. How does smart manufacturing improve product design?

 Got Questions?
 Let’s Talk!